What Is The Domain Of F

 Imagine you're staring at a map, but it's not a map of physical places.
 Instead, it's a map of numbers.
 Some numbers are clearly marked, others are faded, and still others seem to be off-limits, shrouded in mystery.
 This map, in a way, represents the domain of a function.
 Just as a physical map guides you through accessible terrains, the domain guides you through the numerical landscape where a function is valid and well-defined.

 Think of a function as a precise machine.
-You feed it an ingredient (a number), it processes it according to its rules, and spits out a result.
+This leads to you feed it an ingredient (a number), it processes it according to its rules, and spits out a result.
 But not every ingredient will work.
 Some might break the machine, leading to nonsensical outputs.
-The domain is simply a list of all the ingredients that the machine can accept without exploding or producing error messages.
+Practically speaking, the domain is simply a list of all the ingredients that the machine can accept without exploding or producing error messages.
 Understanding the domain is fundamental to understanding how the function behaves and where it can be reliably used.

 Main Subheading